Dumortierite in White Quartz Cabochons media thumbnails

 Dimensions 9 × 8 × 4 mm (oval or rectangular; see variant)

-Shape and Back Oval or rectangular depending on variant; flat back
+Shape and back Oval or rectangular depending on variant; flat back

 Finish Mirror polish

-Origin Material acquired from a wholesale lapidary market
+Origin Material acquired in lapidary wholesale market

 Treatment Untreated

-Item Type Unique piece per variant
+Item type Unique piece per variant

-The veining pattern of dumortierite varies in each piece: in some specimens, the veins are linear and dense, in others, they form clouds or swirls.
-The blue is authentic—not reflective or iridescent—with a saturation ranging from royal blue to dark navy depending on the local concentration of dumortierite crystals within the quartz matrix.
+The veining pattern of dumortierite varies in each piece: in some specimens the veins are linear and dense, in others they form clouds or swirls.
+The blue is authentic — not reflective or iridescent — with a saturation ranging from royal blue to dark navy depending on the local concentration of dumortierite crystals within the quartz matrix.

 • Bezel setting (925 silver) — The 9 × 8 mm format fits perfectly into standard size bezels for small earrings or signet rings in silver.
-925 silver neutralizes without competing with the blue of dumortierite.
+925 silver neutralizes without competing with the blue of the dumortierite.

 • Stud earrings or minimalist rings — The dimensions make these pieces ideal candidates for everyday jewelry in a discreet format.